ammunk/hpc/README.md

 each pose slightly different constraints on how experiments run once a job has been submitted.
 These constraints are minimal so that you do not have to give up e.g. Singularity's flexibility yet ensures the script can make some assumptions about how to run your experiments.
-These details on this can be found in the [Singularity readme] or the [virtual environment readme].
+The details on this can be found in the [Singularity readme] or the [virtual environment readme].

 To use these scripts, simply copy them into your **[appropriately structured](#project-structure)** project.
 The scripts are written to be (almost) project agnostic, which effectively means that the scripts will:

-- Automatically set up the experiments which prevents mixing different projects and their experiments.
+- Automatically set up the experiments which prevents mixing different projects.

 - Ensure the correct relationship between requested number of *gpus*, *nodes*, and *cpus per gpu* depending on the type of distributed job.

 - [Manage the transfer](#copying-datasets-and-other-files-to-slurm_tmpdir) of
-user specified files and directories to and from the local nodes for faster read/write operations - i.e. using `SLURM_TMPDIR`.
+data and directories to and from local nodes for faster read/write operations - i.e. via the `SLURM_TMPDIR` environment variable.

 The created folders and their location are easily accessible as [environment variables](#environment-variables).
 One thing to pay attention to is that